Do natural methods for lowering blood pressure work?

-I wasn’t surprised that his heart checked out perfectly (he’s always been very fit and exercises quite often — he goes mountain and road biking regularly), so they sent him home with a prescription for a super low-dose BP med and chalked it all up to genetics: Both his parents, their siblings, their parents, and two of his brothers are on blood pressure medication.
+I wasn’t surprised that his heart checked out perfectly (his diet is really good and he’s always been very fit and exercises quite often — he goes mountain and road biking regularly), so they sent him home with a prescription for a super low-dose BP med and chalked it all up to genetics: Both his parents, their siblings, their parents, and two (three?) of his brothers are on blood pressure medication.

 Is it really true that you can’t “outrun genetics”?

 I knew we needed to seek medical help that day and that the first thing they’d do was put him on a drug — even Mercola says that in the case of high blood pressure, you don’t have a choice because the risk for stroke is scary-high.

 I also knew that the next thing I’d do is research natural methods for lowering blood pressure in order to get him back OFF the drug.